aleshaleksey/fansys23/02-base-rules.md

 *Shield* represents using a shield, be it mundane or magical, to deflect an attack or blunt its impact.
 While it is physically possible to wield two or more shields, the utility of such an endeavour is dubious at best.

+*Weapon* is like shield, but the source is a weapon.
+This stacks with shield, since often weapons are designed to be used with a shield, and can block attacks in ways that complement the shield.

 *Parry* represents using a weapon or part of one's body to redirect an attack away from oneself.
 This is commonly seen in martial arts, and combat between those wielding melee weapons.
 Fencing is a classic example.

 *Dodge* and *Insight* represent predicting the trajectory and timing of an incoming attack and not being there when it lands.

-*Deflection/Barrier* represents placing an object or structure between yourself and the attack so that it cannot physically reach you.
-For example, a magical barrier, an emplaced tower shield, or a tree, all count towards this component.
+*Cover* represents placing an object or structure between yourself and the attack so that it cannot physically reach you.
+For example, an emplaced tower shield, low wall, or a tree, all count towards this component.

+*Barrier* represents invisible, or almost invisible barriers which prevent an attack from reaching a target.
+Usually they make attacks impossible or cause damage reduction, but on occasion, they may contribute directly to HiT.

+*Supernatural* bonuses represent supernatural forces that enhance existing protection, usually in ways that defy the laws of nature.
+Usually they do not contribute to HiT, and protect the character in other ways, but exceptions are possible.

 ___
 #### HiT and Dropping Defences